fairDataSociety/fds-blog/content/posts/wam-sessions-a-monthly-web3-jam.md

 With WAM Sessions you’ll get to look past the marketing hype and be able to understand why Web3 is not just a fad, but a technology with deep inherent value and potential.

-Every month, two new sessions with complementary workshops will air.
+Every month, new sessions with complementary workshops will air.
 In addition to the discussions, you’ll have the opportunity to dive into a live debate with the guests after each session on the [Fair Data Society Discord](https://discord.com/channels/888359049551310869/940634835339317259) (“stage-chat” channel).

 # Programme in August